-Based on the information provided and the conditions established in MAQP #5162-00, the Department determined that an ambient air impact analysis based on air dispersion modeling was not required and that the impact from this permitting action will be minor.
+Based on the information provided and the conditions established in MAQP #5186-00, the Department determined that the impact from this permitting action will be minor.

 VIII.
 Taking or Damaging Implication Analysis

 As required by 2-10-105, MCA, the Department conducted the following private property taking and damaging assessment.